PGS subtitles are image based. They are not text files like SRT or SSA subtitiles.

 If enabled, disable Settings → Transcoder → Enable HEVC video Encoding (experimental).
 Transcoding to HEVC places additional strain on the iGPU (QuickSync graphics) compared to transcoding to AVC/H.264.

 Monitor playback via Plex Dashboard → Now Playing + Expanded View.
 When transcoding, check that the system is using hardware accelerated transcoding.
-You should see (hw)
+You should see (hw) for both the decode and encode portions of the transcode.

 I’ve a N100 system running Ubuntu 24.04.